Understanding Eggshell Quality: A Guide for Backyard Chicken Keepers

 Hens will only take calcium when required — they won’t overconsume if given the option.
 This is a natural, safe way to support egg quality.

-Providing Oyster Shell allow hens to to self-regulate calcium intake for strong eggs and bones!
+Providing oyster shell allows hens to self-regulate calcium intake for strong eggs and bones!

 3. Other Factors That Can Contribute To Soft-Shelled Eggs